Garage Floor Epoxy Installers in Vancouver, BC

 Pricing & Value

-What affects the cost of a premium garage floor coating?
+What affects the cost of garage floor epoxy installation?

 Concrete condition and preparation needs

 Preparation is where long-term performance is earned.
-If the slab has weak concrete, old paint, sealers, or contamination, we address it properly so your garage epoxy flooring bonds and stays bonded.
+If the slab has weak concrete, old paint, sealers, or contamination, we address it properly so your garage floor coating bonds and stays bonded.

 - Cracks, spalls, and joint edges that require repair.